-A COVID-19-CREDIT-PLUS is subject to further conditions: The applicant must have a company identification number (UID number) and must pass a customary credit risk assessment by the bank.
+A COVID-19-CREDIT-PLUS was subject to further conditions: The applicant had to have a company identification number (UID number) and had to pass a customary credit risk assessment by the bank.

-A bank can decline to grant a COVID-19 Bridge Facility at its sole discretion.
-However, in the case of a COVID-19-CREDIT, commentators expect that the banks will only turn down applications from applicants with which they have previously had bad experiences.
+A bank could decline to grant a COVID-19 Bridge Facility at its sole discretion.
+However, in the case of a COVID-19-CREDIT, it was expected that banks would only turn down applications from applicants with which they have previously had bad experiences.